outdoor trinidad logo.gif (5127 bytes)

 Moruga

-See a mud volcano, Sea bathing, Kayaking, Fishing
+See a mud volcano, Sea bathing, Kayaking, Fishing, visit a religious site

 Penal